lammps/lammps/doc/src/dump.rst

 Attributes used as arguments to the *local* style:

-The *index* attribute can be used to generate an index number from 1 to N for each line written into the dump file, where N is the total number of local datums from all processors, or lines of output that will appear in the snapshot.
+The *index* attribute can be used to generate an index number from 1 to N for each line written into the dump local file, where N is the total number of local datums from all processors, or lines of output that will appear in the snapshot.
 Note that because data from different processors depend on what atoms they currently own, and atoms migrate between processor, there is no guarantee that the same index will be used for the same info (e.g. a particular bond) in successive snapshots.

+.. versionadded:: TBD-2025

+The *step* attribute can be used to write the current timestep for each line written into the dump local file.

 The *c_ID* and *c_ID[I]* attributes allow local vectors or arrays calculated by a :doc:`compute <compute>` to be output.
 The ID in the